 This is a claim where the deceased may have made promises during life, which are contradicted by the will, or by the fact that they did not even leave a will.
 This might happen, for instance, when someone has agreed to work unpaid for the deceased on the understanding that they would receive something specific, by way of benefit, under the will.

-Our contentious probate team are accustomed to advising clients on issues relating to these difficult and sensitive cases.
-“Contentious probate” matters can be very stressful for our clients, who may be struggling to deal with bereavement, at the same time as having to make decisions on complex legal issues, which will need to be addressed very urgently if the disadvantaged person’s legal rights are to be protected.
+‘Contentious probate’ matters (Probate Disputes) can be very stressful for our clients, who may be struggling to deal with bereavement, at the same time as having to make decisions on complex legal issues, which will need to be addressed very urgently if the disadvantaged person’s legal rights are to be protected.

-Tassells offer expertise not only in Wills and Probate, but also Lasting Powers of Attorney, Family Trusts (sometimes called Asset Protection Trusts), and Court of Protection matters.
-Some reasons for choosing Tassells: We are a very long-established Lexcel...
+Tassells offer expertise not only in Wills and Probate, but also Lasting Power of Attorney, Family Trusts (sometimes called Asset Protection Trusts), and Court of Protection matters.
+Some reasons for choosing Tassells: We are a very long-established Lexcel accredited...

-We are pleased to confirm that the increased Probate Fees proposed by the government have now been dropped. www.lawsociety.org.uk/news/letters/proposed-hike-in-probate-fees The fees suggested were based on the value of the estate and could have caused serious problems for many individuals following the death of a loved one. ...
+We are pleased to confirm that the increased Probate Fees proposed by the government have now been dropped.
+The fees suggested were based on the value of the estate and could have caused serious problems for many individuals following the death of a loved one. ...